-4.11 Calibrating the System
+4.11 Calibrate the System

-Use the TPC interface for calibrating the image color performance and defining electronic screen masking.
+Use the TPC to calibrate the image color performance and define electronic screen masking.
 This is required in your particular installation for the creation of Source, Screen, MCGD and TCGD files necessary for proper display of incoming material.
-You can also define the system/network configuration for communication links to the projector and transmit information to and from the CP4220 via an Ethernet or RS-232 connection.
+You can also define the system/network configuration for communication links to the cinema projector and transmit information to and from the CP4230 via an Ethernet or RS-232 connection.